In Visyond, you can easily create a chart online, with many different chart types and customization options.

 Waterfall charts are created instantaneously and the bars of any chart can be grouped and stacked by drag&drop.

 You can create online and always up-to-date charts in Visyond by clicking on the Chart button at the top left of your project page, and then clicking on the New Chart in the popup window.

-This will open up the Chart Settings side-pane where you can configure your charts.
-Here I have created a new chart called Income statement in the basic settings.
+This will open up the Chart Settings side-pane where you can configure your charts by selecting, for example, the rows and columns to chart.

 Once that is done you can now configure your chart to make it look like how you want from the Chart Settings panel.